Compensation For An Accident in John Lewis

 Types Of Accidents

-There are many different types of accidents that you could be involved in while in a department store like John Lewis.
+There are many different types of accidents that you could be involved in while in a department store.
 However, some are more likely to occur than others, such as:

 - Slip trip and fall accidents